prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise3.md

 <Badge text="Both Sections: Thursday September 21st @12:00pm (noon)" />

-- Open BS LMS and go to the Activities > Assignments page.
+- Open BS LMS and go to the `Activities > Assignments` page.
-- Go to Exercise 1 — User Research.
+- Go to `Exercise 3 — Brainstorming`
 - Upload your file (as a word document, or pdf, etc.) on the assignment page in BS LMS and click the submit button.